Emergency Dentistry – Midwest City, OK

 - #3: Never open packages with your teeth.
 Use a pair of scissors instead!

 - #4: Practice excellent oral hygiene to prevent dental infections.
 Brush twice a day, floss daily and rinse with mouthwash.

 The Cost of Treating Dental Emergencies

 There is no one set cost for emergency dental care, as the appropriate treatment will vary depending on your unique situation.
 Resolving a dental emergency could be as straightforward as providing a prescription or as complex as performing a root canal or extraction.
-Dr. Kendrick will be able to provide you with an accurate cost estimate when you visit our office for your emergency appointment.
-Remember, at Midwest Dental Center, we are always committed to providing quality oral care at an affordable price, so do not let any financial concerns put you off from seeking the urgent care you need.
+Dr. Kendrick will be able to provide you with an accurate cost estimate when you visit our dental office for your emergency appointment.
+Remember, at Midwest City Dental Center, we are always committed to providing quality oral care at an affordable price, so do not let any financial concerns put you off from seeking the urgent care you need.